mapnik/mapnik/demo/c++/README.md

 ### Windows

-First you need to build he visual studio files with gyp:
+First you need to build the visual studio solution with gyp:

     gyp rundemo.gyp --depth=. -f msvs -G msvs_version=2010

-Then you can compile the demo with `msbuild`:
+Then you can compile with `msbuild`:

-    msbuild build.sln
+    msbuild rundemo.sln /p:Configuration="Release" /p:Platform=Win32

+Then run it!

+    for /f %i in ('mapnik-config --prefix') do set MAPNIK_PREFIX=%%i Release\rundemo.exe %MAPNIK_PREFIX%